-Moderation approach to main assessment: Universal non-blind double marking

-Assessment Feedback: Final result and general feedback forms via the internet.
+Moderation approach to main assessment: Universal Non-Blind Double Marking of the whole cohort Assessment Feedback: Final result and general feedback forms via the internet.
 Constant advice and feedback throughout the course.

 Each student receives feedback at the end of his/her presentation.